cepylka/exoplanets-system-architecture-MT/README.md

 $ python ./MRD_adjacent_planets.py
 ```

-First, this script will create general plots for parameters: mass, radius, and density, and for two populations: P<sub>i</sub>for the inner planet in the pair of adjacent planets, P<sub>i+1</sub> for the outer planet in this pair, where P is one of the parameters.
-The Pearson correlation test will be conducted and R- and P-values will be calculated, and the result will be output to stdout.
+First, this script will create general plots for parameters: mass, radius, and density, and for two populations: P<sub>i</sub> for the inner planet in the pair of adjacent planets, P<sub>i+1</sub> for the outer planet in this pair, where P is one of the parameters and i=1,2 for first and second planet in the system by ascending of their semi-major axis.
+Note, that one system can produce multiple pairs, if it has more that 2 planets with well-defined parameters.
+The Pearson correlation test will be conducted and R- and P-values will be calculated, and the result along with the ordering in pairs calculations will be output to stdout.

 Then, the script calculates the Pearson coefficient distributions for the Monte Carlo random uniform sampling populations from error intervals (10<sup>5</sup> attempts), and resulting figures will represent R- and P-values distributions, the normal distribution function fitting.
 And the mean and median coefficient values and the standard deviation $\sigma$ value will be printed in every figure.